Fileforma/AntiPython-AI-Compiler-Colab/README.md

     npm start
     ```
 14. Go to the Google Colab page and have fun with the Java Demo!
+    *Only imports working at the moment.
+This is a demo showing the Chrome interface*
+    Try these Java examples
+    ```
+    import math;
+    import com.fileforma.tensorflow
+    import com.fileforma.numpy as numpy
+    ```

 ## Our other products
 [Making VS Code Extensions for Engineering Managers and CTOs](https://www.udemy.com/course/vscode-extensions)